 The internal management design of all universities is based on recognized patterns and groupings involved in learning and study.
 Most universities are divided into several very broad areas of learning called colleges.
-For instance, at Nicholls State University, there are five colleges: The College of Arts and Sciences, The College of Business Administration, the College of Education, the College of Nursing and Allied Health, and University College.
+For instance, at Nicholls State University, there are four colleges: the College of Arts and Sciences, the College of Business Administration, the College of Education, and the College of Nursing and Allied Health.
 The person in charge of each of these colleges is called a dean.
 Each dean reports to the Vice President for Academic Affairs.

 What is the name of my college?

 If you are majoring in Interdisciplinary Studies and working toward a B.I.S. degree, your college is the College of Arts and Sciences.
 Your dean is Dr. John Doucet.

 How are the teachers organized within my college?

 All of your teachers are grouped together into departments.
 For instance, language teachers and English teachers work in the Department of Languages and Literature.
 Most departments teach courses in a specific area of study.
 When you take a certain number of specific courses, you are said to be “majoring” in that area.
 A major is a dominant area in your course selection.
 A “minor” is also a dominant subject area, but a “minor” requires fewer courses to complete.